I have seen a great Light (my testimony)

 Born into darkness

-From the time I was born, the enemy fought hard to keep my heart from ever being whole and healed.
-Evil powers used sin, brokenness + painful situations to make me believe lies about myself and everyone else.
-Many of the messages I received told me I wasn’t loved, wasn’t safe, and wasn’t worth fighting for.
-“You’re abandoned and forgotten”, the deceiver whispered, when my Daddy moved far away.
-“You’re worthless”, he scoffed, when my Mom criticized me.
+From the time I was born, the enemy fought hard to keep me from knowing that love.
+Evil powers used sin, brokenness + painful situations to make me believe lies about myself and everything else.
+I believed that I wasn’t loved, wasn’t safe, and wasn’t worth fighting for.
+“You’re abandoned and forgotten”, the deceiver whispered, when my Daddy moved away.
+“You’re worthless and invisible”, he scoffed, when my Mom criticized my best effort.
 “You’re going to die”, he mocked, at every turn.
 Any spark of goodness, of God’s image, in me, the enemy worked hard to extinguish.
 When I was 7 years old, my teacher gave me an award for joyfulness!
-But over time, my joy faded - in it’s place, I became more and more sad, afraid, and insecure.
+But over time, my joy faded - in it’s place, I became more sad, afraid, and insecure.

-Still, seeds of God’s truth and goodness were scattered upon my heart by Christian teachers, by occasionally going to church, watching Veggie Tales, or being taken to VBS by my Grandma.
-I turned to God sometimes in prayer and felt his comfort.
+Still, seeds of God’s truth and goodness were scattered upon my heart by Christian teachers and others, probably in countless ways.
+I turned to God sometimes in prayer and felt comforted.
 I wrote a song about him rescuing his people out of Egypt through Moses.
 I was cherished, provided for, and protected in the deepest way.
-But my mind was dark and the lies of the enemy lodged deep in my heart.
+But I couldn’t see it.
+My mind was dark and the lies of the enemy lodged deep in my heart.

 Looking for light

-In high school, I discovered boys.
+Early on, I discovered boys.
 Their attention, physical affection, and validation gave me a taste of the love and acceptance I longed for.
 I discovered alcohol and how my anxiety and insecurity went away when I drank.
-I started getting in trouble.
-I compared myself to other girls and coveted what they had.
-I tried hard to be someone people liked.
-I focused on my friends’ issues and helped other people with their pain if it meant I didn’t have to face mine.
-I used all sorts of things to manufacture peace and run from the ache and emptiness in my heart, including - especially - people.
-Everything I did was driven by this fear, insecurity, and the emptiness of not knowing God or his love for me.
+I started partying and getting in trouble.
+I compared myself to other girls and wanted what they had.
+I believed the right clothes, a car, and being popular would make me feel better.
+I tried hard to be someone cool and acceptable at school, while my pain expressed itself through rage at home.
+Without realizing it, I used all sorts of things, and people, to try to find peace and run from the deep emptiness in my heart.
+Everything I did was driven by the pain of not believing I was cherished, provided for, or protected.

 When your light is darkness

-I found countless ways to get by.
-My survival strategies always seemed effective, at least before they turned on me.
+This is how I got by.
 I accepted attention and affection from just about any male who would give it.
 I began blacking out.
 I spent a night in jail, lost friends, woke up in strange places, received complaints at work.
 I lied, stole, and betrayed friends.
 I started having panic attacks and getting in trouble with the law.

-My ways would give me temporary peace and satisfaction.
-But they also came with all of these undesirable side effects.
-It was like a bait and switch.
-As my pain became bigger, I looked for more and more to feel okay.
+My ways made me feel good in the moment.
+But they came with consequences.
+Meanwhile, my pain didn’t actually go away and only seemed to get bigger.
+I needed more and more to feel okay.
 Things I told myself I’d never do, eventually I did.

 All the while, I told myself that other people were way worse.
-Every dark place I ended up, I believed the lie that everyone else in that same place was way more dysfunctional than I was.
+Every dark place I ended up, I believed the lie that everyone else in that same place was way sicker than I was.
 I excused and minimized my behavior.
-I hid behind a mask of okay-ness and worked hard to make sure my life was socially acceptable on the outside.
+I hung around people who lived like me and wouldn’t challenge or confront me.
+I felt more or less okay as long as I was occupied.
 But inside, it was darkness and was only getting darker.
-I was selfish, a coward, and a fraud.
-I was deeply afraid and ashamed - and more and more of it was because of my own choices.
-My hurt was hurting everyone around me.
+I was lost.
+I was still anxious and ashamed - and more and more of it was because of my own choices.
+I was destroying myself and didn’t care about anyone around me.

 Darker and darker still

-So I began to attend 12-step meetings.
-I hadn’t thought about or prayed to God for years.
+So I started going to 12-step meetings and got sober.
+I hadn’t thought about God or prayed for years.
 I felt disdain for even the word “God.”
 But I could accept a ‘Higher Power of my own understanding.’
-I began to imagine a Higher Power who was gentle and patient.
-I became open to help.
+I began to imagine a Higher Power who was gentle and patient, but would never get angry or tell me what to do.
+I became more willing to open up to people.
 I asked a woman to be my sponsor, inventoried my character defects, made some amends, felt some freedom, and began to sponsor others in recovery.
 My life got better.

-In living more rightly, it seemed like I’d found what I was looking for.
-My life had certain rules, and I believed I had things under control.
-I started my own business, moved in with my boyfriend, traveled the world, and got years of sobriety.
+I tried to be a better person, follow certain rules, and believed I had things under control.
+I started my own business, had a boyfriend, traveled the world, and got years of sobriety.
 Over time, I softened towards the word “God” and even felt comfortable using it.
-But I hated when anyone mentioned church or spoke the name Jesus.
+But I hated when anyone mentioned church or spoke the name of Jesus.
 And the more successful I was, the more conceited I became.
-Old lies were covered up with new, better-sounding ones.
-I still found ways to hide from my pain, like by trying to control whatever and whoever I could.
-I didn’t believe I actually needed God, and eventually was convinced that he wasn’t real.
-But my anxiety continued to grow.
-Despite all outward appearances, my mind was darker than ever.
+I didn’t believe I actually needed God, and eventually was persuaded that He wasn’t real anyway.
+My anxiety continued to grow.
+I tried to control whatever and whoever I could to avoid actually feeling it.
+Things looked reasonably put-together on the outside, but inside was darker than ever.

 It’s darkest before the dawn

-Almost seven years into recovery, my life changed forever.
+Almost seven years into 12-step recovery, my life changed forever.
 I woke up one day and my brain broke.
-I had a true mental breakdown.
-I was engaged to be married, but I began to question everything.
+It was like a switch turned inside.
+The anxiety I’d been trying to control and avoid flooded in.
+I was engaged to be married and began to question everything.
 Doubts overwhelmed me.
 Confusing, scary thoughts and images filled my mind.
 Nothing made sense.
-Control and certainty were my greatest comforts, and they were suddenly gone.
+Control, my greatest comfort, was gone.
 My body felt like it was on fire with fear.
 Those months were the darkest time in my life.
-I thought of God again, but I was terrified to pray for his will.
-I didn’t trust it or want it.
-So I turned to a therapist.
-Soon after, I was committed to a psychiatric ward and diagnosed with OCD.
+I thought of God, but I was terrified to pray for his will like the 12 steps had taught me.
+I realized I didn’t trust it, I only trusted my will.
+My life fell apart and I was involuntarily hospitalized in a psychiatric ward.

-After I was released, I sat alone in my new apartment and felt truly devastated at the wreckage of my life.
+When I was released, I sat alone in my apartment and felt broken-hearted by the wreckage of my life.
 I was in so much pain.
 I cried out to God on my knees.
-I turned to New Age spiritual practices to try to find peace.
+I turned to New Age spiritual practices to find peace.
 It seemed to work.
 I had euphoric experiences and spiritual visions.
 My anxiety went down.
 I dove deep into the occult.
-I softened towards the name “Jesus,” believing he was a spiritual teacher, an enlightened man.
-At the same, I developed a growing disdain for the Church.
-I believed that I was enlightened, and other people - Christians especially - were in the dark.
-I hated them and their God.
-I was full of pride and judgement.
-Yet I called myself a “light worker” and actively called people to follow in my footsteps.
+I even softened towards the name of Jesus, believing he was a spiritual guru.
+At the same time, I developed a growing disdain for the Church.
+I believed I was enlightened and other people - Christians especially - were in the dark.
+I spoke out against them and the Bible on social media.
+I was full of pride, judgment, and my heart was cold.
+Yet I called myself a “light worker” and told people to follow in my footsteps.

 Let there be Light

-The Holy Spirit showed me my sins.
-He showed me my own hatred and distrust for the very ones who’d been loving me - the true, biblical Jesus and His Church.
-He comforted me with the truth of forgiveness, of my debt fully paid for on the cross.
-The big, huge love I longed for more than anything I began to find and experience in Jesus, and through His people.
+The Holy Spirit convicted me of my sins, and comforted me with the truth of forgiveness, of my shame fully taken by Jesus on the cross.
+I learned that the people I’d hated, Christians from my graduate program, had been praying for me.
+The big, huge love I longed for more than anything I began to find and experience in Jesus and His people.
+Over time, He revealed the joy and hope of His resurrection to me - my biggest fear and enemy, death, defeated forever.
 I was looking for enlightenment, but found the Light himself instead!
 I never expected to become a Christian.

 One, true Light

-When I first realized that Jesus was the true Light, the Son of God, it felt like my eyes were opened all at once.
+When I first realized that Jesus was the Light of the world, God made flesh, it felt like my eyes were opened all at once.
 I had been blind, and wrong about so many things.
 Yet over the last 4 years, I only seem to realize how blind I still am.
 Lies have been, and are being, replaced with the truth of God’s Word that sets me free.